VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ### Storybook

-Storybook is crucial to the development and testing of the component library for us and to its documentation for our users.
+Storybook is crucial to the development and testing of the component library for us, and it's indispensable documentation for our users.

 During development, we use it in a couple of ways.
 If the component is simple, then it's nice to have your code and Storybook side by side and watch your changes render as you make them with hot reload.
-On the other hand, when we aren't clear on what the API for a component should be, it's nice to write a few [stories](https://storybook.js.org/docs/react/get-started/whats-a-story) to design the DX for it.
+On the other hand, when we aren't clear on what the API for a component should be, it's nice to write a few [stories](https://storybook.js.org/docs/react/get-started/whats-a-story) to work out the DX for it.
 Experienced engineers might recognize this approach as analogous to [Test-Driven Development (TDD)](https://www.agilealliance.org/glossary/tdd/).

 We apply our design system custom theme in Chakra UI to every story in `preview.jsx`: